iric-soft/km/example/README.rst

 This script will:

-* download all fastq files of sample 03H041 from `Leucegene`_
+* Download all fastq files of sample 03H041 of `Leucegene`_ from GEO
-* Create the a k-mer count table of 31bp length from fastq downloaded with jellyfish
+* Create a k-mer count table of 31bp length from fastq files downloaded, using Jellyfish
-* made a km analysis on the 7 mutations from the `catalog`_
+* Run km to annotate 03H041 on the 7 mutations from the `catalog`_

 .. _Leucegene: https://leucegene.ca/
 .. _catalog: https://github.com/iric-soft/km/tree/master/data/catalog/GRCh38